playcanvas/playcanvas-rest-api-tools/README.md

 * Archiving a project for offline backup and importing a branch into a new project
 * Archiving all branches in a project for backup

+All downloaded files can be found in `temp/out`.

 ## Requirements
 Install [Node JS (v12+)](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm)